tlricherson/WERA-2025/3-Inclusive_and_Intersectional.md

 All work with data---from the labels we choose to the charts we design---has potential inequitable impacts.
 Lena Groeger writes about some of these in [Forms Matter](https://source.opennews.org/articles/forms-matter/): how the design of forms can decide an election, affect racial profiling & shape identity.

-[Lauren Klein](https://twitter.com/laurenfklein) has written about [visualization as argument](http://lklein.com/2014/12/visualization-as-argument/).
+[Lauren Klein](laurenfklein.bsky.social) has written about [visualization as argument](http://lklein.com/2014/12/visualization-as-argument/).
 You may also be interested in her presentation on [feminist data visualization](http://www.northeastern.edu/nulab/lauren-klein-feminist-data-visualization/) or view [all of her projects](http://dhlab.lmc.gatech.edu/projects/).

-From 2009, a [paper-based visualization competition](http://infosthetics.com/archives/2009/02/paper-based_visualization_competition_the_winner_and_more.html).
-How can we make data more experiential?

 ## Ethics ##
 [Lena Groeger](https://twitter.com/lenagroeger) of ProPublica reminds us that "The data doesn't speak for itself---it echoes its collectors."
 Watch her 2017 Tapestry presentation on [When the storyteller shows up in the story](https://youtu.be/TvJYDz8849g) to think more about how various biases show up in the visuals we produce.